microsoft/frontend-bootcamp/step2-05/README.md

 Remember that the reducers are **pure**.
 Pure functions have no side effects.
 They always return the same output given the same input (idempotent).
 They are easily testable.

-Reducers looks at the action message to decide what to do to the state.
+Reducers look at the action's message to decide what to do to the state.
 A convention established in the Flux community is that the action message (payload) should include a `type` key.
 Another convention is using switch statements against the `type` key to trigger further reducer functions.

 ```ts
 function reducer(state: Store['todos'], payload: any): Store['todos'] {